 ” You Better Change Your Ways “

-Posted in Educational, IN THE SPOTLIGHT, MEMORIES, MY PREFERATE RHYMES, MY TAKE ON THINGS, PEOPLE AND PLACES, Uncategorized, YouTube: MUSIC THAT MOVES ME
+Posted in Educational, IN THE SPOTLIGHT, MEMORIES, MY TAKE ON THINGS, ONE OF MY FAVORITE THINGS, PEOPLE AND PLACES, Uncategorized, YouTube: MUSIC - PART OF LIFE

 Tagged All that Jazz, climate, entertainment, gaming, oscars, science, video, You Better change your ways